ColleagueRiley/OpenGL-Context-Creation/README.md

 ```

 Now you create a dummy context.\
-This context will be using the default opengl context, probably opengl ~1.0.
+This context will be using the default OpenGL context, probably Opengl ~1.0.

 Then make it the current context